gohugoio/hugo/content/en/content-management/build-options.md

     : Always render the page to disk.
 This is the default value.

   - `link`
-    : Do not render the page to disk, but include it in all page collections.
+    : Do not render the page to disk, but assign `Permalink` and `RelPermalink` values.

   - `never`
     : Never render the page to disk, and exclude it from all page collections.